 Even for survivors, there is still important work to be done.
 In addition to prescribed follow-up appointments, regular screenings or treatments your physician may recommend, supportive care is available for after a cancer-free diagnosis.
 Survivors can check with their local cancer center for a survivorship program to help guide them in their post-cancer care.
 Clinical psychologists are available to consult with patients who are dealing with issues affecting their daily life such as survivors’ guilt, anxiety and depression.
 Cancer survivors can also seek help from online resources through the American Cancer Society, the National Coalition for Cancer Survivorship, and the Livestrong program.

 You’ve achieved something extraordinary.
 Being cancer-free provides fresh perspective and hope for all survivors and their families.
-Learn more about how cancer screenings and treatments are evolving to save and improve lives.

 For additional information on ways to stay cancer-free, you may also like: